2/19/2025

 Phil Gibbs

-I guess staying with the precision optics you mentioned earlier on the call that your R&D budget was very strong last year.
+Thank you for that.
+And I guess staying with the precision optics you mentioned earlier in the call that your R&D budget was very strong last year.
 Is there a decent bid in the R&D budget to rejuvenate that business in particular?

 speaker